 Before you start questioning this idea and asking yourself “Can Code Newbies really do that?
 I’ve just started my coding journey!”, let me assure you: yes, you can!

 While there are complex projects that will require you to have a deeper knowledge, there’re also more beginner friendly.

 3. Finding the right project for you

 So how do you do this?
-Luckily, this is not that difficult as GitHub has special labels which make it easier to find open-source project which you can join.
+Luckily, this is not that difficult as GitHub has special labels which make it easier for beginners to find open-source project which you can join.
 Below are some examples of what you should look for:

 Also, make sure to check this repo: Awesome First PR Opportunities.

 And here’s very nice GitHub repository that “aims to simplify and guide the way beginners make their first contribution”.